StudioEtrange/mambo/README.md

         * Group : User
         * Type : New window

-Into Calibre web

-* Admin-Settings / Configuration / Edit Basic Configuration / Feature Configuration
-    * Allow Reverse Proxy Authentication : enable
-    * Reverse Proxy Header Name : `X-Organizr-User`

 WARN

-* with this system you cannot logout of calibreweb but only by logout from organizr2.
+* when setting is done, you cannot logout of calibreweb but only by logout from organizr2.
 And you can not to login as a different user into calibreweb for debug or test purpose
-* to debug/test add a direct access port to calibre web dedicated to your media : `CALIBREWEB_BOOKS_DIRECT_ACCESS_PORT=22222` and access it through `http://localhost:22222`
+* to debug/test add a direct access port to calibreweb dedicated to your media : `CALIBREWEB_BOOKS_DIRECT_ACCESS_PORT=22222` and access it through `http://localhost:22222`

+### Calibre Web new users

+To add a matching plex user to Calibre web, you can check registerd plex username/mail in Ombi user list

+* Admin / Users / Add New user
+    * Username : same as plex username
+    * Password : anything you want
+    * Mail : same as plex mail
+    * Language : choose a language for UI

+Each user can set himself it's kindle mail.
+Calibre-web convert on the fly the sent ebook as mobo format for kindle if necessary.

+## Calibre Web for press

+*For press, do the same than books but replace `books` by `press`*

+* Admin / Configuration / Edit UI Configuration
+    * Remove view by author and publisher

 # Calibre

-NOTE : to copy/paste inside calibre web page use Ctrl+shift+alt
+NOTE : to copy/paste inside calibre use Ctrl+shift+alt

 Into Organizr2